-A site cover currently exists on the Site and consists of the asphalt parking lot and building slab.
+A partial site cover currently exists on the Site and consists of the asphalt parking lot and building slab.
 It will be maintained to allow for commercial use of the site.
+Additional pavement will be laid to completely cover the site.
 Any site redevelopment will maintain the existing site cover.
 The site cover may include paved surface parking areas, sidewalks or soil where the upper one foot of exposed surface soil meets the applicable soil cleanup objectives (SCOs) for commercial use.
 Where a soil cover is to be used it will be a minimum of one foot of soil placed over a demarcation layer, with the upper six inches of soil of sufficient quality to maintain a vegetative layer.
 Any fill material brought to the site will meet the requirements for the identified site use as set forth in 6NYCRR part 375-6.7(d).